 Copayments, coinsurance, or deductibles may apply for each service.
 Talk to your doctor or other health care provider to find out how they charge for a specific test, item or service and how much it will cost.
-The specific amount you'll owe may depend on several things, like whether your doctor or other health care provider accepts assignment, the type of facility, other insurance you may have, and the location where you get your test, item, or service.
+Your costs may depend on several things, like whether your doctor or other health care provider accepts assignment, the type of facility, other insurance you may have, and the location where you get your test, item, or service.